sathwikshetty33/resource-agent/README.md

 - **API Key Security:** Never hardcode your API keys.
 Use environment variables.
 - **Rate Limiting:** Tavily (and other APIs) may have limits; handle `429 Too Many Requests` gracefully.
 - **Caching:** For repeated queries, implement a caching layer to reduce API usage.
+- **Virtual Environment:** Always use a virtual environment to isolate project dependencies.
 - **Extensibility:** Build new modules as plug-ins for easy future upgrades.
 - **Documentation:** Keep docstrings up-to-date for every module and method.